getesper/invisi3d/README.md

 - [x] Benchmark

 ## Getting Started
-Use the `environment.yml` file to create a Conda environment with all requirements for this project.
+Use the `environment.yml` file to create a Conda environment with all requirements.

 ## Inference